 Once you’ve been working on a game for a while it does get rather difficult to tell if what you’ve been making is fun.
 The reason is that being constantly exposed to every minute detail of the game it becomes very difficult to see the wood for the trees.
 A good way to tell is to leave the game overnight and if you find yourself thinking about wanting to play it the next day, you’re probably on to something.

-The next thing to do is to get as many people as possible to play it and let you know what they think.
+as many people as possible to play it and let you know what they think.
 It’s better if the people aren’t family members because you’ll tend to get a rose-tinted spectacles response that way.

-Collect all their feedback and try to remember one thing: every single piece of constructive negative feedback is correct.
+every single piece of constructive negative feedback is correct.
 Everyone who takes time out to tell you want they don’t like is right.

 Negative feedback

-This is a very difficult thing to take on board and it’s so, so easy to just start dismissing individual pieces of feedback because they’re inconvenient to fix or would take too long.
+would take too long.
 But you must address these issues because if you don’t you will end up with a poorer game in the end at which point it will be too late to fix them.
 Believe me there is nothing worse than seeing a negative review online which mentions one of those bits of feedback that you ignored.

 Keep a tally of the most common issues and sort them by frequency; addressing problems in this way allows you to concentrate on fixing the main issues with the game.